Some environmentalists say the tradition, which started in the 1960s, is outdated and disrespectful to wildlife.

 The Chicago River is once again a Flubber-coloured shade of green in celebration of St Patrick’s Day.

-Every Saturday before the Irish day of revelry on 17 March - except for the last two years of the pandemic - the river is dyed this striking hue in honour of the city’s Irish roots.
+Every Saturday before the Irish day of revelry on 17 March - except for during the COVID pandemic - the river is dyed this striking hue in honour of the city’s Irish roots.

 But seventy years on from the tradition being started by Chicago’s plumbers, environmental groups are increasingly keen to see the river left alone.

 “Dyeing the river perpetuates the notion that it can be treated any way anyone wants, rather than protected as a valuable natural resource,” says Margaret Frisbie, executive director of Friends of the Chicago River, which has long campaigned for an end to the practice.

 “Now more than ever our land and waterways need protection and our traditions need to evolve to reflect that.”